-The three Councils agreed to underwrite the employer liabilities in return for being allocated the assets of the exiting employers.
+The three Councils agreed to underwrite the employer liabilities in relation to 258 members from the exiting employers in return for reallocation of assets from these employers.
 As a consequence, Central Carers Association, Central Scotland Regional Equality Council, Ceteris, Seamab School and Stirling Enterprise have all exited the Scheme under this arrangement.
 The employers were all supported by the Fund actuary in making alternative pension arrangements for their staff.